liquibase/liquibase-contribute-site/docs/extensions-integrations/directory/database-tutorials/bigquery.md

 `url: jdbc:bigquery://...;OAuthType=0;Timeout=10000;Location=<value>`

-In version 4.27.0.2 and later of the  BigQuery extension, Liquibase does not use the US region as a default.
+In version 4.27.0.2 and later of the Liquibase BigQuery extension, Liquibase does not use the US region as a default.
 When you have multiple datasets in different regions, the BigQuery JDBC driver automatically chooses the correct region based on your datasets.
 Liquibase uses the region the driver auto-routes to.
 Optionally, you can still manually specify the region in the Liquibase `url` parameter.

 ## Related links
 * [Change Types](https://docs.liquibase.com/change-types/home.html)